zenit710/tester-for-today/README.md

 ### TODO

-* ignore inactive members when selecting next tester
+* list active only members
 * add logging to commands using PSR Log Interface
 * add list of possible commands
 * throw exceptions in repositories when no results